 I hang my weekly summer schedule in our family command center in our kitchen- right near our magnetic menu planning board– where everyone can see it!

-Want to Download Your Own Copy of My Free Weekly Summer Schedule?
+Want to Download Your Own Copy of the Printable Weekly Summer Schedule?

 If you'd like to print your own Summer Schedule weekly planner and daily labels, simply sign up below to join the MomOf6 Community!
 You'll be directed to a thank you page with access instructions.